willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 If this doesn't fix the problem I suggest installing a new font set.

+> [!NOTE]
+> A very useful way of listing the fonts you have installed on your system by family is with:
+> > fc-list : family | sort | uniq

 <details>
 <summary>🔹 How to install JetBrains fonts...</summary>